An intellectually stimulating and engaging subject for those who wish to understand how biological systems and life itself works.

 ABOUT THE EXTERNAL EXAMINATION

 The exams in the second year follow a similar structure, with a total of three exams.
-Unit 4 is a written examination of 1 hour and 30 minutes, consisting of objective, structured and short answer questions.
-Unit 5 has a longer duration of 1 hour and 45 minutes and in addition to examining the curriculum it also includes questions on a pre-released article.
+Unit 4 is a written examination of 1 hour and 45 minutes, consisting of objective, structured and short answer questions.
+Unit 5 has a duration of 1 hour and 45 minutes and in addition to examining the curriculum it also includes questions on a pre-released article.
 Each of these exams account for 40% of the IA2 raw marks.
-Finally, Unit 6 is a 1-hour-and-30-minute exam that will examine practical biology and investigative skills acquired throughout the course.
+Finally, Unit 6 is a 1-hour-and-20-minute exam that will examine practical biology and investigative skills acquired throughout the course.
 This accounts for the final 20% of the IA2 marks.
+All papers will include quantitative skills with at least 10% of the examination being mathematical skills.

 WHAT CAN A-LEVEL BIOLOGY OFFER ME?